Chick culling: Recommended methods and standards in the US and Canada

+The outcome expected being instantaneous death.
+For instance, the maceration must be "instantaneous and complete".

 US producers announced in 2016 a goal of being able by 2020 to determine the sex of the developing chick long before hatching, so male eggs can be destroyed.
 However in January 2020 they stated that killing day-old male chicks remains unavoidable due to the lack of a viable alternative.